 - Pull the round steaks out of the oven when they are fork-tender to keep them from drying out.

 How to Cook Round Steak in Oven With a Dutch Oven

 The key to cooking round steak in a dutch oven is plenty of liquid and taking it slow.
-For one large top round, I’ll use 1 ½ cups of either beef or chicken broth.
+For roughly two pounds of top round, I’ll use 1 ½ cups of either beef or chicken broth.

-Generously season the meat.
-I like to use a combination of salt and pepper as well as garlic powder, oregano, cayenne pepper, and paprika.
+- Generously season the meat.
+I like to use a combination of salt and pepper as well as garlic and onion powder, oregano, cayenne pepper, and paprika.

-Place dutch oven on the rack just below the center rung and bake at 325°F for about one and a half hours.
+- Place the dutch oven on the rack just below the center rung and bake at 325°F for about one and a half hours.

-If you want to add in potatoes, add them in for about the last hour.
+- If you want to add in potatoes, add them in for the last hour.

 What to Make With Round Steak